grahamfalconer/CV/README.md

 <h3> International School of Cape Town - (GCSE's) 2010-1016 </h3>

-  > - Participated in weekly charity work in the township of Masiphumelele where I was able to work with children who live in extreme circumstances and educate them on the values of community, respect and togetherness.
+  > - Participated in weekly charity work in the township of Masiphumelele where I was able to work with children who live in extreme circumstances and educate them on the values of community, respect and togetherness

 <br />